SRI-CSL/yices2/doc/sphinx/source/overview.rst

 MCSAT and Nonlinear Arithmetic ..............................

-Yices now includes a new solver for nonlinear arithmetic based on the Model Constructing Satisfiability Calculus (MCSAT).
-This solver depends on an external library available at https://github.com/SRI-CSL/libpoly.
-It you need nonlinear arithmetic and want to compile Yices from the source, you must install this libpoly library first.
-Then, compile Yices with MCSAT support as follows:
+Yices now includes a solver for nonlinear arithmetic based on the Model Constructing Satisfiability Calculus (MCSAT).
+This solver depends on an external library for manipulating polynomials.
+If you need nonlinear arithmetic and want to compile Yices from the source, you must install this library first.
+Get it from our `GitHub repository <https://github.com/SRI-CSL/libpoly>`_ and follow the build instructions there.
+Make sure to get the latest libpoly release (v0.1.2).

+Once you have installed libpoly, you can compile Yices with MCSAT support as follows:

 .. code-block:: sh